Pension for Prince Negroe

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-the Pocket you will have time sufficient, as she will not sail untill the first week in Decemr —
+the Packet you will have time sufficient, as she will not sail untill the first week in Decemb. —

-The accounts of your State I presume will soon come on, I will particularly thank you for the scale adapted by you for reducing the nominal pay on settlement of the depreciation accounts as also for such information of the nature of the accounts that may come before me, as may be in your power I am now examining the accounts of the State of Connecticut and flatter myself in having them ready by new years days if [undecipherable] with [undecipherable] please to present my compliments to him be—
+The accounts of your State I presume will soon come on; I will particularly thank you for the scale adapted by you for reducing the nominal pay on settlement of the depreciation accounts as also for such information of the nature of the accounts that may come before me, as may be in your power — I am now examining the accounts of the State of Connecticut and flatter myself in having them ready by New years days if Mr Willis will be so please to present my compliments to him be —

 J Howell Jr